TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 .. method:: CookieJar.extract_cookies(response, request)

-   Extract cookies from HTTP *response* and store them in the :class:`CookieJar`, where allowed by policy.
+   Extract cookies kutoka HTTP *response* and store them in the :class:`CookieJar`, where allowed by policy.

    The :class:`CookieJar` will look for allowable :mailheader:`Set-Cookie` and